Analog-guyz/React_quote_generator/README.md

-A simple React quote generator :black_nib: app with a liitle bit of css
+A simple React quote generator :black_nib: app with a little bit of css